-Who is a candidate for PRP knee injections in Bellaire, Texas?
+Who is a candidate for knee pain PRP injections in Bellaire, Texas?

 You may be a candidate for platelet-rich plasma injections in Houston if you suffer from any of a range of conditions of the knee, including:

 - Knee ligaments and tendons